 Managing editor plug-ins

-It grew out of one enthusiast’s need to distribute his package to become the official package manager for Sublime Text.
-Today it maintains a catalogue of of packages (or plug-ins) that supplement and enhance the functionality of Sublime Text.
-In a class of its own, Package Control offers a couple of ways end-users can install and use plug-ins, viz., (a) from the official index list, which requires developers to make an effort to submit theirs, or (b) it allows a package repository to be added directly to Sublime Text without the need to go via the method (a) route.
+Package Control supplements and enhances the functionality of Sublime Text.
+It offers a couple of ways end-users can install and use plug-ins, viz., (a) from the official index list, which requires developers to make an effort to submit theirs, or (b) it allows a package repository to be added directly to Sublime Text without the need to go via the method (a) route.
 Both these methods are described in Usage.
-Here is a demonstration of how-to install packages covering both these methods.1
+Here is a demo covering both methods.1

 The two packages sacs_st and usfos_st got developed because I needed syntax highlighting for my model files.
 I took the time to have them listed, thinking these could readily be useful to others too.
 Whereas for latex-snippets-st, my other package, I decided not, since Sublime Text is pre-bundled with a good LaTeX package already; my above package supplements it with personalised triggers and snippets.
 Still the interested can easily install.
 See the video from 36s onward on how-to.

-Vim Plug is another class act.
-A one line installer followed by a super-simple block within .vimrc to download and install the plug-ins of choice is all it takes to get the required Vim plug-in(s) working.
+Vim Plug is a one-line installer, followed by a simple block within .vimrc to download and install the plug-ins of choice.
 Here is an example using my latex-snippets-vim plug-in.

 call plug#begin('~/.vim/plugged')